ServicePlanningPech/prayer-diary/docs/user_guide.md

 A: Administrators can add users to the prayer calendar.
 Once your account is approved, you may be added to a specific day of the month.

 **Q: How do I change my notification preferences?**
-A: Go to your profile page and update the checkboxes under "Notification Preferences".
+A: Go to your profile page and select your preferred notification method for both Prayer Updates and Urgent Prayer Requests.
+You can choose to be notified via the app only, email, SMS, or WhatsApp for each type.
 Don't forget to click "Save Profile" after making changes.

 **Q: Why am I not receiving notifications?**
 A: Check your notification preferences in your profile.
-Also, ensure that you have provided a valid phone number if you've selected SMS or WhatsApp notifications.
+If you've selected SMS or WhatsApp notifications, ensure you've provided a valid phone number.
+Additionally, make sure you've chosen the appropriate notification method for each type of content (Prayer Updates and Urgent Prayers).

 **Q: How do I become a Prayer Update Editor or Urgent Prayer Editor?**
 A: These permissions are assigned by administrators.
 Contact your church administrator to request these permissions.